jiweiqi/CombustionNet/README.md

 # CombustionNet
-Design a Benchmark Dataset for Deep Learning in Combustion Research Inspired by ImageNet
+Design a Benchmark Dataset for Deep Learning in Combustion Research Inspired by ImageNet.
+This project is motivated to design a benchmark dataset serves as MNIST and ImageNet for the research and education of deep learning in combustion.
+The problem should be easy to understand and anyone without much combustion knowledge can set up the problem within couple hours.
+Meanwhile, the problem should be challanging in a sense that a mature deep learning model won't work that much perfert, such that there is a lot of room to improve the model.

 # Collection of existing dataset
 ** [ECNet: scalable, retrainable and deployable machine learning projects for fuel property prediction](https://github.com/ECRL/ECNet) **